 - This command will give you the list of tables in the “SQLiteTutorialsDB“, and you should see the four tables we had just created:

-To back up a database, you have to open that database first as following:
+To back up a database, you have to open that database first as follows:

 - Navigate to “C:\sqlite” folder, then double-click sqlite3.exe to open it.

-- Open the database using the following command:
+- Open the database using the following query

 - If it is in the same directory where sqlite3.exe is located, then you don’t need to specify a location, like this: